Nesvilab/FragPipe/docs/tutorial_glyco.md

 *glyco-O-Hybrid*: Glycopeptide identification for hybrid fragmentation (EThcD, AI-ETD, etc.) of O-glycopeptides
 *glyco-O-open-HCD*: Open search (allowing unknown glycan masses) for CID/HCD fragmentation of O-glycopeptides
 *glyco-O-open-Hybrid*: Open search (allowing unknown glycan masses) for hybrid fragmentation of O-glycopeptides
+*glyco-O-Pair*: Uses O-Pair to localize O-glycans instead of PTM-Shepherd composition assignment.
+Requires electron-based activation scan (either paired scans or single EThcD or EAD scan)
 **Workflows with Quant** (Can be combined with settings from the Basic workflows to make quantitative workflows for any activation mode, but not open searches)
 *glyco-N-TMT*: TMT quantitation of CID/HCD fragmented N-glycopeptides.
 Note: for TMT-quant of other fragmentation modes, start here and change fragmentation settings accordingly
 *glyco-N-LFQ*: Label-free (MS1) quantation of CID/HCD fragmented N-glycopeptides
-**O-Pair workflow**
-*glyco-O-Pair*: Uses O-Pair to localize O-glycans instead of PTM-Shepherd composition assignment.
-Requires paired-scan data!
+*glyco-N-DIA*: (experimental) library-based DIA quantation of CID/HCD fragmented N-glycopeptides.
+Requires DDA data to build a library.
+*glyco-O-DIA-OPair*: (experimental) library-based DIA quantation of O-glycopeptides using OPair for site assignment with paired scan DDA data.
+*glyco-O-DIA-HCD*: (experimental) library-based DIA quantation of CID/HCD fragmented O-glycopeptides with no site assignment.
+Glycans are placed on first allowed residue in the peptide.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/Fragpipe-glyco_1.png)